lbugnion/ms-glossary/topics/serverless.en.md

 > Keywords: Azure Function, Logic App, Trigger, Connector

-> Blurb: a way to run applications on a server without having to manage this server.
+> Blurb: a way to run applications on a server without having to manage this server

 > Submitted by: LBugnion@Microsoft.com